CelticParser/luminousarizona.com/src/images/la-mision-de-san-xavier-del-bac.md

 Where Tucson's light its storied beauty throws.
 <br><br>
 From heavy cumulus, a glory flows,
-As God-rays pierce the sky, like golden rain,
+As God-rays pierce the sky, like silver rain,
 And on the desert's canvas, stark and clean,
 The White Dove of the Desert softly glows.
 <br><br>